hamedsj/PitokPMTracker/README.md

 Then you can simply load the extension by going through these steps:
 1. Going to [Manage Extensions](chrome://extensions/) section of your chrome
 2. Click on `Load Unpacked` button
-3. Select the chrome folder from the cloned repository
+3. Select the `dist/chrome` folder.

 ✅ Congratulations you successfully loaded the extension